strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 flexible funding pool.
 The Service Event Key is unique and stable for each service event at the level of the organisation.

+:Field name: SerKey

+:Data type: Char[20]

+:Domain:
   A unique identifier for a service event within the PMHC.
 Must be unique within an organisation and stable over time.

 ----------

 Service Modality
 ^^^^^^^^^^^^^^^^

 How the service was delivered.

+:Field name: SerMod

+:Data type: Char[1]

 :Domain:
   :1: Face to Face